 So when your hand passes over the premium rate nozzle to settle on the standard, don't feel guilty about giving your car a below par fill-up; the chances are there won't be any difference.

 There's lots of ways you can use your fuel card to manage your fleet more efficiently, and it makes it easier to identify drivers who are burning more fuel yet travelling less miles.

 If that all sounds like too much time and effort, you might be inclined to try out one of the miraculous wonder gadgets on the market which vow to slash the amount of fuel your engine uses.

 The bad news is that after a number of different scientific studies, none has been proven as having any kind of significant impact on the use of fuel.

 Remember the golden rule: if it sounds too good to be true, it probably is!

 If you have images of driving around half the city every time you need to put fuel in your vehicle, you might need to update your information about modern-day fuel cards.
-Explore what a fuel card is here.

 The best fuel cards are now accepted at a wide variety of pumps with supermarket stations willing to accept the card, allowing you to get a double value on the transaction.